subrockmann/artsificial/README.md

 --save frames                                               Save the individual frame generated as PNG images
 ```

-* sample commands for running
+* Sample commands for running

 With the compulsory argument:
 ```